A5H73Y/Parkour/docs/tutorials/challenge-mode.md

 Challenge Mode
 ======

 You are able to challenge other Players to a Course to see who can complete the Course the fastest and prove who is the best.

-This can become competitive when a monetary wager is introduced (If Economy is enabled), the winner will have the amount `(wager * (participants - 1))` added to their account, and the loser(s) will have the amount deducted. _Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will be deducted in the event of a Player completing the Course._
+A monetary wager can be introduced to make the Challenge more competitive _(If Economy is enabled)_.
+The winner will receive the wager from each participant added to their bank, and the loser(s) will have the wager deducted.
+A wager can only be set when **creating** the Challenge and can not be changed.
+_Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will only be deducted in the event of a Player completing the Course._

-A new Challenge can be created manually by using a command and which can then invite other players.
-Alternatively you can interact with a Challenge sign to join with other Players interested in a Challenge.

 ## Creating a Challenge

 Each challenge must have a host, they have elevated permissions to invite and start the Challenge when they decide to.

-If the create command is used then that player becomes the host; if a Challenge Sign is used it will be the first player to interact with the sign.
+A new Challenge can be created manually by using a command, which the host can then invite other players.
+Alternatively players can interact with a Challenge sign to join with other Players interested in a Challenge, in this case the Player who first used the sign will be appointed host.

 ### Command